caian-org/workstation/docs/README.md

    color palette of it and updates the terminal emulator and other programs (Rofi and Bumblebee Status, for example).
 This script is runned when the system starts, meaning that I have a completely different visual on each startup.
-   For more information about it, you should check my repository dedicated to scripts and other hacks: [Utility Belt](https://github.com/caianrais/utility-belt).
+   For more information about it, you should check [this](https://github.com/caianrais/rwal) repository.

  * __Minimalism__: I think it speaks for itself.
 The bare minimum possible (programs and dependencies), consuming few resources (CPU, RAM, etc), in a